Magneto (Marvel Comics): AXIS

 During the 2014 AXIS storyline, Magneto enters the island of Genosha to find that it has turned into a concentration camp for mutants.
 He frees two mutant girls who tell him that Red Skull is responsible and possesses Professor X's brain.
 Magneto attacks Red Skull, but is quickly stopped by his S-Men.
 Magneto is captured and mind-tortured by Red Skull.
 He is given visions of those closest to him suffering while being unable to do anything to stop it.
 After being freed by the Scarlet Witch, Rogue, and Havok, he bites down on a vial of Mutant Growth Hormone beneath his skin, giving himself enough power to fight.
-When Havok, Rogue, and Scarlet Witch want to leave the island and alert the rest of the Avengers and X-Men of what Red Skull is doing, Magneto says he's going to stay and fight.
+When Havok, Rogue, and Scarlet Witch want to leave the island and alert the rest of the Avengers and X-Men of what Red Skull is doing, Magneto says he is going to stay and fight.
 Before they can do anything, Red Skull appears.
 Red Skull now has the group mind-controlled.
 He plans on using the Scarlet Witch's power to shape reality in his image.
 He tells Magneto to bow if he wants his daughter to remain alive, but Magneto performs a sneak attack enough to break Red Skull's control over the others.
 In a fit of rage over finding mutants being used for freak medical experiments, Magneto kills the entire S-Men team.
 Magneto then attacks Red Skull, all while Red Skull tells Magneto that Professor X's greatest fear was him leading the X-Men.
 Magneto kills Red Skull while the others look on in horror.
 Magneto believes everything is over only for Red Skull to reappear as a giant called Red Onslaught.

-To combat Red Skull's Red Onslaught form, Magneto forms an unnamed group consisting of Absorbing Man, Carnage, Deadpool, Doctor Doom, Enchantress, Hobgoblin, Jack O'Lantern V, Mystique, and Sabretooth.
+To combat Red Skull's Red Onslaught form, Magneto forms an unnamed group consisting of Absorbing Man, Carnage, Deadpool, Doctor Doom, Enchantress, Hobgoblin, Jack O'Lantern, Mystique, and Sabretooth.
 After the villains were inverted by the spell cast by Scarlet Witch and Doctor Doom, the group was soon named the Astonishing Avengers.

 When Quicksilver and Magneto try to talk the inverted Wanda down, Wanda attacks them with a curse designed to punish her blood relatives, but when only Quicksilver reacts, Wanda realizes that Magneto is not their biological father.
 After Daniel Drumm's ghost possesses Scarlet Witch and works with Doctor Doom to reverse the inversion spell, Magneto was affected by it and stopped being a threat to mankind.

 When Magneto arrives on Genosha and is confronted by S.H.I.E.L.D. agents, Magneto surrenders to them.